Buccaneers-Panthers Capsule

 PANTHERS DEFENSE — OVERALL (14), RUSH (25), PASS (9).

-STREAKS, STATS AND NOTES – Panthers have won 9 of last 12 meetings overall and 5 of last 6 at home. … Buccaneers QB Jameis Winston threw for 249 yards and two TDs in last meeting with Panthers. … Winston surpassed Vinny Testaverde for most career yards passing in franchise history (14,820) in Week 1 vs. 49ers. … RB Ronald Jones had career-high 93 yards from scrimmage in Week 1. … WR Chris Godwin has six TD catches in past seven games vs. NFC South opponents.
-Godwin had 101 yards receiving and TD in last meeting with Carolina. … WR Mike Evans one of three players in NFL history with at least 1,000 yards receiving in each of first five seasons. … LB Lavonte David has 20 tackles, 1 ½ sacks in past two games vs. Carolina. … CB Vernon Hargreaves made 15-yard interception return for TD in Week 1. … Panthers QB Cam Newton held to career-low minus-2 yards rushing on three carries and no TD passes in Week 1 loss to Rams. … RB Christian McCaffrey gained 209 yards from scrimmage vs. Rams and scored two TDs.
+STREAKS, STATS AND NOTES — Panthers have won 9 of past 12 meetings overall and 5 of past 6 at home. … Buccaneers QB Jameis Winston threw for 249 yards and two TDs in previous meeting with Panthers. … Winston surpassed Vinny Testaverde for most yards passing in franchise history (14,820) in Week 1 vs. 49ers. … RB Ronald Jones had career-high 93 yards from scrimmage in Week 1. … WR Chris Godwin has six TD catches in past seven games vs. NFC South opponents.
+Godwin had 101 yards receiving and TD in previous meeting with Carolina. … WR Mike Evans one of three players in NFL history with at least 1,000 yards receiving in each of first five seasons. … LB Lavonte David has 20 tackles, 1½ sacks in past two games vs. Carolina. … CB Vernon Hargreaves made 15-yard interception return for TD in Week 1. … Panthers QB Cam Newton held to career-low minus-2 yards rushing on three carries and no TD passes in Week 1 loss to Rams. … RB Christian McCaffrey gained 209 yards from scrimmage vs. Rams and scored two TDs.
 McCaffrey averaged 6.7 yards per carry in Week 1. … Panthers are 3-6 when McCaffrey gets 20 or more touches in game and 0-10 when he has seven or more receptions. … Panthers Curtis Samuel (age 23) and D.J.
 Moore (22) form youngest starting WR tandem in NFL. … Panthers DT Gerald McCoy spent previous nine seasons with Buccaneers. … CB James Bradberry had interception and sack last week vs. Rams.
 Fantasy tip: Newton has more career total TDs (29) vs. Buccaneers than any other opponent.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL